 - 1.1 A Statement of Community Involvement (SCI) describes how the public, businesses and interest groups within a local authority area can get involved in the creation of local planning policy and the decision making process aimed at shaping where we live, work and trade.
 This is essential to help improve understanding and openness of the planning process.
-It also identifies the types of people and groups who ought to be involved, ways of involving them effectively and when they can get involved. - 1.2 The SCI is extremely important as it will establish a minimum standard of consultation on planning matters and these requirements are which closely scrutinised when planning policy documents are independently examined.
+It also identifies the types of people and groups who ought to be involved, ways of involving them effectively and when they can get involved. - 1.2 The SCI is extremely important as it will establish a minimum standard of consultation on planning matters and these requirements are closely scrutinised when planning policy documents are independently examined.

-Draft SCI 2014 for Public Consultation
+Draft SCI 2014 Public Consultation

-- 1.3 The Draft Stoke-on-Trent & Newcastle-under-Lyme Statement of Community Involvement 2014 has been published to give residents, businesses, parish and town councils and other groups an opportunity to have a say in how they want to be involved in guiding the development of the Borough of Newcastle-under-Lyme (the 'Borough Council') and The City of Stoke-on-Trent (the 'City Council').
-We want people to tell us what they like and don't like about how each council proposes to involve them.
-We will do our best to take these comments on board so that people can feel confident that their voice is going to be heard and considered. - 1.4 The proposals set out in this Draft SCI aim to give people plenty of opportunities to tell us what they think and in many cases go beyond the minimum legal requirements.
-However, both councils have also recognised the need to deliver a service which is both effective and cost efficient. - 1.5 Following the consultation on the Draft SCI (10 November to 19 December), we will review all comments received and make necessary amendments, before each council takes the steps to 'adopt' the Joint SCI as its policy for involving the community in the way it respectively guides and controls development.
+1.3 A draft Stoke-on-Trent & Newcastle-under-Lyme SCI was published in 2014 to give residents, businesses, parish and town councils and other groups an opportunity to have a say in how they want to be involved in guiding the development of the Borough of Newcastle-under-Lyme (the 'borough council') and The City of Stoke-on-Trent (the 'city council').
+The councils have considered the issues raised in the consultation responses and have made a number of changes in response to these.
+A Consultation Report has been produced which sets out the how the consultation was undertaken, who was consulted, the main issues raised and how these have been addressed by the councils.

+Adoption of the SCI

+- 1.4 In many cases the proposals set out in this SCI go beyond the minimum legal requirements.
+However, both councils have also recognised the need to deliver a service which is both effective and cost efficient. - Stoke-on-Trent City Council adopted this Joint SCI on INSERT DATE.
+Newcastle-under-Lyme Borough Council adopted it on INSERT DATE.

-Why are we producing a new Statement of Community Involvement?
+Why has a new Statement of Community Involvement been produced?

-1.6 The Borough Council's current SCI was adopted in 2006 and the City Council's SCI was adopted in 2007.
-As one would expect there have been significant changes in development management and planning policy procedures since the adoption of each Statement of Community involvement.
-The changes have in part been due to changes to national policy and legislation and reviews

-- of both councils.
-Consequently some practises set out in the original Statements of Community Involvement no longer apply in their entirety. - 1.7 The Borough Council and the City Council decided in March 2014 to take a joint approach to planning the future of the two local authority areas by producing a Joint Local Plan.
+- 1.6 The councils have produced this new SCI as there have been significant changes in development management and planning policy (see Glossary) procedures since the adoption of both councils previous SCIs.
+The borough council's previous SCI was adopted in 2006 and the city council's SCI was adopted in 2007.
+The changes were in part due to changes to national policy and legislation, and reviews carried out by both councils. - 1.7 The borough council and the city council decided in March 2014 to take a joint approach to planning the future of the two local authority areas by producing a Joint Local Plan (see Glossary).
 This also provided the opportunity to work jointly on a new SCI to ensure both a consistent approach to consultation on planning policy matters and that the most effective consultation mechanisms are in place to support the successful involvement of the local community in the Joint Local Plan. - 1.8 The Development Management section in this SCI, which sets out the way the community can have a say on planning applications, reflects the different ways in which these services are managed.